DmytroKhrishu/DmytroKhrishu/README.md

 ### Hi there 👋

-My name is Dmytro, and I am currently working on my ThingsToDo app.
+My name is Dmytro, and I am learning to perfect my development skills.

-Please feel free to check out my other apps and demos!
+Please feel free to check out my apps and demos!

 <!--
 **DmytroKhrishu/DmytroKhrishu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.